ExpediaGroup/housekeeping/README.md

       CREATE SCHEMA IF NOT EXISTS housekeeping;

-Applications which leverage housekeeping support can define your own schema and table which they desire your Housekeeping data to be stored into.
+Applications which leverage housekeeping support can define their own schema and table within which housekeeping data is to be stored.
 This can be achieved by following the steps below.

-you must create your database initialisation schema.sql script, and add it to your classpath (or alternatively provide it as a resource in your application).
+You must create your database initialisation schema.sql script, and add it to your classpath (or alternatively provide it as a resource in your application).
 The simplest schema.sql initialisation script will create your schema if it does not exist.

        CREATE SCHEMA IF NOT EXISTS my_custom_schema;